Just In: Jonathan Visits ADC Chairman David Mark After Party's Strategic Meeting

 The relationship between Jonathan, Mark

-Jonathan was Nigerian president before he was defeated by late President Muhammadu Buhari in the 2015 presidential election.
+Jonathan was the Nigerian president before he was defeated by the late President Muhammadu Buhari in the 2015 presidential election.
 He is only entitled to one term if he is elected by Nigerians in the 2027 election.

-History has it that the doctrine of necessity that the national assembly instigated under Mark leadership paved the way for the former president to assume the role of the Acting President during the crisis that followed the late President Umaru Musa Yar’Adua's health challenges.
+History has it that the doctrine of necessity that the national assembly instigated under the Mark leadership paved the way for the former president to assume the role of the Acting President during the crisis that followed the late President Umaru Musa Yar’Adua's health challenges.

 Read also